emilybache/Racing-Car-Katas/Cpp/README.md

 ### Needed tools

-* CMake: Althou not tested on 3.5 it shouldn't (knowinly) use anyhting thet not works on this version, lowet tested version is 3.10.
+* CMake: Although not tested on 3.14 it shouldn't (knowingly) use anything that not works on this version, the lowest tested version is 3.17.
-* C++ compiler supporting C++-14 reconized by CMake > 3.5:ish
+* C++ compiler supporting C++-14 recognized by CMake > 3.5:ish
-* gcovr - to collect coverage from tests

 ### Quick start